 The remainders from this process are the sturdier limestone scarps or ledges, which now shield gravel and fossils from strong currents.

 “This is like a baffle in a sluice for gold-mining,” adds Hughen.
 “All of this stuff is trying to gently, slowly wash down the slope and then you have a cut or ledge where it collects.”

-According to Slog, only in the past 10 to 15 years have divers discovered they could charter sport-fishing boats in Wilmington to find megalodon teeth.
+According to Slog, it's only been in the past 10 to 15 years that divers discovered they could charter sport-fishing boats in Wilmington to find megalodon teeth.
 Most vessels would bring them to a popular area, nicknamed “Meg Ledge,” found in the infamous Frying Pan Shoals, which is landmarked by a since-abandoned Coast Guard Watch Tower 40 miles from shore.

 After running a friend’s charter vessel in college, Slog, and his business partner Brett Garner, realized they could commercialize guided dive trips to new ledges.
 In 2017, they established Wrightsville Beach Divers and shark tooth wholesaler, the Fossil Exchange.
 Their boat, the aptly named “Ledge Tender,” is one of the only known charters in North Carolina that exclusively books shark tooth dives.

 “When we were in college, there was really only one spot that everyone would go to,” says Slog.
 “We’ve kind of found the recipe for where teeth should be and then it’s just a matter of diving there.”